gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 ## Indexing and searching tasks

 The two fundamental tasks in information retrieval are the one for collecting and storing product informations, and on the other side, the task for obtaining them.
-It is all about elaborating text.
 Index phase collects features from the products' name, while the search phase extracts matches from text query.
-Both tasks manipulate text in the following ways:
+Both tasks manipulate text in the following ways: _Entities clusterization_, _Part Of Speech filtering_, _Lemmatization_.

 ### Entities clusterization